applicaster/developer.applicaster.com/book/push/push-ios.md

     *__Note:__* If the app extension's pod spec is included in a separate specs repository, please add it to the `dependency_repository_url` array inside the manifest JSON.

-2. The following keys must be added to the manifest's `custom_configuration_fields` as shown below:
+2. The following keys should be added to the manifest's `custom_configuration_fields` as shown below in order to allow:
+    * push notifications in debug builds
+    * service extension for store builds
+    * content extension for store builds

     ```json
     "custom_configuration_fields": [